Naouirou Ahamada

-Naouirou Ahamada (born 29 March 2002) is a French professional footballer who plays as a central midfielder or wide midfielder for Premier League club Crystal Palace.
+Naouirou Ahamada (born 29 March 2002) is a French professional footballer who plays as a central midfielder or wide midfielder for Ligue 1 club Auxerre.

 Club career

 After starting his career in Italy for the youth academy of Juventus, Ahamada moved to German club VfB Stuttgart on loan on 5 October 2020 until the end of that season with an option to buy.
 On 1 July 2021, the option was exercised and Stuttgart signed him permanently.

 On 31 January 2023, Ahamada was signed on a three-and-a-half-year deal by Premier League club Crystal Palace for £9.7 million.
 He made his debut for the club on 4 February, coming on as a substitute for Cheick Doucouré in a 2–1 away loss to Manchester United.

 On 30 August 2024, Ahamada joined French club Rennes on loan until the end of the 2024–25 season.
+On 7 January 2026, he joined Auxerre on a deal lasting until June 2027, with an option for a two-season extension.

 International career

 Ahamada was born in Marseille, France, and is of Comorian and Malagasy descent.
 He has played internationally at youth level for France.